kekse1/count.php/README.md

 is reduced by some `if()` and as some are **sub**-functions of other functions. etc..

 I promise not to bloat everything too much; it's just a matter of fact that this script has many features and is highly configurable!
-Nevertheless there are many optimizations etc., so it really consumes not *that* much cpu time (or memory)..
+Nevertheless there are some optimizations etc., so it really consumes not *that* much cpu time (or memory)..

 If you find more optimizations or so, don't be shy and contact me!
 I'd be really happy. :-)